Oklahoma City: Print

 The Oklahoman is Oklahoma City's major daily newspaper and is the most widely circulated in the state.
 NewsOK.com is the Oklahoman's online presence.
-Oklahoma Gazette is Oklahoma City's independent newsweekly, featuring such staples as local commentary, feature stories, restaurant reviews, and movie listings and music and entertainment.
+Oklahoma Gazette is Oklahoma City's independent newsweekly, featuring such staples as local commentary, feature stories, restaurant reviews, movie listings, and music and entertainment.
 The Journal Record is the city's daily business newspaper, and okcBIZ is a monthly publication that covers business news affecting those who live and work in Central Oklahoma.

 Numerous community and international newspapers cater to the city's ethnic mosaic, such as The Black Chronicle, headquartered in the Eastside, the OK VIETIMES and Oklahoma Chinese Times, in Asia District, and various Hispanic community publications.
 The Campus is the student newspaper at Oklahoma City University.
 Gay publications include The Gayly Oklahoman.

 An upscale lifestyle publication called 405 Magazine (formerly Slice Magazine) is circulated throughout the metropolitan area.
 In addition, there is a magazine published by Back40 Design Group called The Edmond Outlook.
-It contains local commentary and human interest pieces direct-mailed to over 50,000 Edmond residents.
+It contains local commentary and human interest pieces directly mailed to over 50,000 Edmond residents.

 Ready Player One is set in Oklahoma City in the year 2045.